Aeroluna/LunaCoopMod/README.md

 Added parity with non-calldown variants.
 Those are proud mech units, let them be buffed by mech attack speed!

-- Added P4: Mercenary Contractor
-  - Advantage: Gain access to the Merc Compound.
-    - A squad can be filled by hiring mercenaries.
-The squad can then be deployed, dropping all hired mercenaries at the rally point.
-    - Mercenaries cannot be controlled after being deployed.
-    - Mercenaries will wander the map with their squad, looking for enemies to fight.
-    - Mercenaries benefit from all researched upgrades, don't forget them!
-    - Dropped mercenaries benefit from drop pod haste mastery.
-  - Disadvantage: Hyperion and Banshee Airstrike are unavailable.

-Introducing my legally-distinct-from-Nova mercenaries from the WoL campaign!
-These mercenaries will run around and do their own thing, sometimes running into their doom.
-In return, you get stronger units that can be bought instantly and deployed where you want them.
-For the disadvantage, you lose access to your powerful topbar and have to be more careful with your trades.

 - Fixed a bug where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.
 - Fixed a bug where Raynor's Battlecruisers' turrets did not aim their turrets at their target.
 - Changed the alignment of Medic's Safeguard from neutral to positive.